melanke/CascadeCanvas/README.md

 -- drawing animation (sprite sequences and other options) -- effects (transparency, blur, others)
--- round borders using quadranticCurveTo (for rect shapes and maybe for polygons) -- methods: showDrawing, hideDrawing, toggleDrawings, tweenDrawings
+-- round borders using quadranticCurveTo (for rect shapes and maybe for polygons)

+- methods to switch drawings: toggleDrawings, tweenDrawings

-- In metrics of drawings, like offsetX, you will can specify an simple calculation using percentage and pixels, eg.: "80% + 10px"
+- In metrics of drawings, like offsetX, you will be able to specify an simple calculation using percentage and pixels, eg.: "80% + 10px"

 - Mouse and Keyboard events